 Nursing Studies Index

 The Nursing Studies Index (ICN, 1963) is one of the prominent works of Henderson.
-In 1953, she accepted a position at Yale University School of Nursing as a research associate for research project designed to survey and assess the status of nursing research in the United States.
+In 1953, she accepted a Yale University School of Nursing position as a research associate for a research project designed to survey and nursing research in the United States.
 After completing the survey, it was noted that there is an absence of organized literature upon which to base clinical studies about nursing.
-Henderson was funded to direct the Nursing Studies Index Project from 1959 to 1971, the outcome was the publication of the four-volume Nursing Studies Index, the first annotated index of nursing research published between 1900 and 1960.
+Henderson was funded to direct the Nursing Studies Index Project from 1959 to 1971.
+The outcome was the publication of the four-volume Nursing Studies Index, the first annotated nursing research index published between 1900 and 1960.

 Awards and Honors of Virginia Henderson